tobias-gp/accessory-switcher/README.md

    ```
    brew install accessory-switcher
    ```
-3. Update your Homebrew playlist:
+3. Start the playlist:
    ```
    brew services start accessory-switcher
    ```

 ## Configuration

-During its first performance, the Display <> Bluetooth Accessory Switcher will create a sample configuration file at `$HOME/.accessoryswitcher/config`:
+During its first performance, the Display <> Bluetooth Accessory Switcher will create a sample configuration file at `$HOME/.accessoryswitcher/config`, which you will have to change according to your setup:

 ```
 [DEFAULT]